photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 # Using SWAG as Reverse Proxy

-*Note: This is contributed content and may be outdated.
-Click the edit link to perform changes and send a pull request.*
+!!! quote ""
+	Help improve this page!
+You can contribute by clicking :material-pencil: to send a pull request with your changes.

 To simplify the setup of a reverse HTTPS proxy, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag).